The psychology of saving and starting a positive savings habit

 - Nudge theory – when we're influenced to choose one option over another

-- Anchor bias – when we favour the first item we see and buy it even if a better deal is available elsewhere
+- Anchor bias – when we favour the first item we see and buy it even you could find a better deal

-- Retail therapy – when we spend our money to cheer ourselves up
+- Retail therapy – when we spend to cheer ourselves up.

-Our spending is often closely connected to our emotions.
-There’s nothing wrong with occasional impulse purchases - after all, treating ourselves is part of enjoying life!
-But recognising these triggers can help you to take a more balanced approach to spending and saving.
+Our spending is often closely connected to how we feel.
+There's nothing wrong with occasional impulse purchase – after all, treating ourselves is part of enjoying life!
+But knowing these triggers can help you to take a more balanced approach.

 Celebrate the small wins

-Setting clear, achievable goals will give you direction and purpose to saving.
+There are proven benefits to being a regular saver.
+No matter how much save, setting a clear, achievable goal will give you a reason to set money aside.
 This can help you break down larger financial aspirations into more manageable steps.

-Remember to reward yourself when you hit your targets.
-Celebrating your financial wins with your family and friends, whether it’s treating yourself to a nice meal, a trip to the cinema or a day out, can help you to stay motivated to stick to your savings plan.
+Why not reward yourself when you hit your targets?
+Treating yourself to a nice meal, a trip to the cinema or a day out, could help you to stay motivated to save.

 Train your brain